 Vitamin C appears to be especially beneficial for individuals under intense physical stress.
-Five studies of people with intense short term physical stress, the incidence of the common cold was cut in half with the use of vitamin C.
+In five studies of people with intense short term physical stress, the incidence of the common cold was cut in half with the use of vitamin C.

 Three of the studies observed marathon runners, one researched Swiss school children at a skiing camp and another observed Canadian soldiers for the duration of a winter exercise.